Major Groups > False Morels > Gyromitra esculenta

 by Michael Kuo

-Gyromitra esculenta is a beautiful springtime mushroom frequently found by morel hunters in northern and western areas of the continent.
-It can be distinguished from other false morels by its brainlike, reddish brown, irregular cap, and by the fact that its stem is not massive in proportion to its cap.
-In dry weather conditions, these mushrooms can blacken and dry up--and last for an amazingly long time on the forest floor.
+Gyromitra esculenta is a beautiful springtime mushroom that is often encountered by morel hunters in northern and montane areas of the continent.
+It can be distinguished from other species of Gyromitra by its convoluted and brainlike, reddish brown cap, and by the fact that its stem is not massive in proportion to its cap.
+In dry weather conditions, Gyromitra esculenta can blacken and dry up--and last for an amazingly long time on the forest floor.

 Description: